Radiology + Imaging

-Portland Veterinary Emergency and Specialty Care has a full line of in-house testing equipment to provide rapid results for many diagnostic tests.
+Portland Veterinary Emergency and Specialty Care has a full line of in-house laboratory testing equipment to provide rapid results for many diagnostic testing needs.
 This is very important for the emergent patient needing test results quickly.
-Outside Laboratories are also used for specialized diagnostic testing.
+Outside laboratories are also used for specialized diagnostic testing.